Join the RHS today and support our charity

 The RHS is committed to acting properly in all activities and has a number of policies and processes in place which will form the basis of further work to seek to reduce the risk of modern slavery in the Society’s supply chains:

-During the year, the Society has been considering its processes to do everything we can to reduce the risk of Modern Slavery and human trafficking in our supply chains and will conduct a review into potential areas of risk in the coming year.
+During the year, the Society has been considering its processes to do everything we can to reduce the risk of Modern Slavery and human trafficking in our supply chains and will focus on other potential areas of risk in the coming year.
 The RHS is committed to ensuring that respect for human rights is reflected across the Society.

 This Statement has been made under the Modern Slavery Act 2015 and has been approved by the RHS Council.